Anvar Chamkin

 What is the essence of this approach?

-2. The problem of the relationship between the government and the people.
-This relationship is not straightforward.
-Power is not only a necessity, but also a source of danger for the people.
-These relationships are organizationally built on the strength of the government and the weakness of the people.
-Therefore, the authorities can and do use violence against the people.
+2. The problem of relations between the government and the people.
+Their complexity lies in the fact that power is not only a necessity but also a source of danger for the people.
+These relationships are organizationally built on the strength of the government and the weakness of the people, which allows for the creation of one of the most dangerous barriers to power—the partial or complete elimination of freedoms, leaving people disenfranchised and defenseless.

 3. The problem of the usefulness and evaluation of power.
-Any power must benefit the people.
+Any power must benefit people.
 The difficulty lies in determining the usefulness of power.
-This requires an assessment of power.
-But no government is interested in exercising it.
-Therefore, people often have power that is useless and unnecessary.
+This requires an evaluation of power.
+But, as a rule, many authorities are not interested in exercising this.
+Therefore, people often wield power that is useless and unnecessary.

 And so on...